Where the Wild Things Were: Plot

 Opening quote: "Hell is empty and all the devils are here."

 Nick (David Giuntoli) arrives at the loft and talks with Adalind (Claire Coffee) about Renard's (Sasha Roiz) knowledge of Diana's (Hannah R. Loyd) danger (due to those symbols).
 Adalind finally admits that Diana is responsible for possessing Renard and killing Bonaparte and Rachel and they need to tell Renard about the carved symbol tunnel.
-Nick is wary of Renard, but Adalind ensures he'd never harm Diana, and they need all the help they can get.
+Nick is wary of Renard, but Adalind assures he'd never harm Diana, and they need all the help they can get.

 Monroe (Silas Weir Mitchell) and Rosalee (Bree Turner) return home and find the Hexenbiest book open, marks/blood on a new full-length mirror and Eve (Bitsie Tulloch) gone.
 They call Nick to help them find Eve, deducing she crossed the mirror and just then, the book magically locks itself and only Adalind can re-open it.
 Meanwhile, Eve wakes up in the other place which is a snowy land and discovers she is unable to return through the portal/mirror; as the image of home disappears, she discovers the same symbols carved on the standing-stone she passed through.
 She wanders around and sees a man being chased by three lionesque Wesen, who kill and devour the man, then kill some other chasing Wesen.
 Nick and Adalind arrive at Monroe's house with Diana.
-Adalind is the only one who can enter mirror with her spells, but Nick refusing she go alone, decides to use the stick as a way he might enter.
+Adalind is the only one who can enter mirror using her magic, but Nick refuses to let her go and decides to use the stick as a way he might enter without her.
 Nick succeeds in opening the portal using the stick but the stick remains behind as "it doesn't belong there" (according to Diana).